s0md3v/dump/twitter-status/README.md

 For example: `sudo python3 main.py wlp0s20f3@s0md3v`

 When you run it for the first time, a browser window will open and it will ask you to login and once you do that, your cookies will be saved to a file named `cookies.json`.\
+Once this is done, you just need to run this script and it will do what its supposed to in the background.

+## Useful information
+1. root is required to monitor the interface but a non-root user is required because selenium can't be run as root.
+2. If you stay inactive on twitter for 120 seconds, it will consider you offline.
+This threshold can be change by modifying the value of `inactivity_threshold` variable in `main.py`
+3. You can run `python3 change.py online` and `python3 change.py offline` to change the profile picture manually.
-If you decide to change your twitter password, delete this file so it can be generated again with a fresh login.
+4. If you decide to change your twitter password, delete this file so it can be generated again with a fresh login.

-> Note: root is required to monitor the interface but a non-root user is required to run selenium.

 ## FAQ
 #### I am on windows, I don't have a `/usr/bin` directory.